Ben Klassen: Political career

-Less than a year after he created the Nationalist White Party, Klassen began expressing apprehension about Christianity to his connections through letters.
+Despite defining the NWP as a Christian organization, less than a year after he created the Nationalist White Party, Klassen began expressing apprehension about Christianity to his connections through letters.
 These letters were not well received, and they effectively ended the influence of the Nationalist White Party.
+He soon came to entirely reject Christianity; however, he also came to believe that religion, rather than politics, was the solution.
+He decided that white people needed a kind of "Aryan Judaism", a "a new religion based on the concepts of preserving the White race, not a rehash of old Jewish shibboleths".